telekom-security/tpotce/README.md

 ./update.sh
 ```
 <br>
-**If you made any relevant changes to the T-Pot config files make sure to create a backup first!** <br>
+**If you made any relevant changes to the T-Pot config files make sure to create a backup first!**
 **Updates may have unforeseen consequences.
-Create a backup of the machine or the files most valuable to your work!** <br>
+Create a backup of the machine or the files most valuable to your work!**

 The update script will ...
  - **mercilessly** overwrite local changes to be in sync with the T-Pot master branch